hsherl/hsherl.github.io/content/supervisions/ethics.md

 Further Reading:

-- Spinoza, *Ethics* (especially 1p17c1,c2,s and 4p72, inclyding all back-references therein)
+- Spinoza, *Ethics* (especially 1p17 and 4p72).
-- Darwall, 'Pufendorf on Morality, Sociability, and Moral Powers'
+- Darwall, 'Pufendorf on Morality, Sociability, and Moral Powers'.
-- Haakonssen, 'Early Modern Natural Law Theories'
+- Haakonssen, 'Early Modern Natural Law Theories'.
-- Irwin, *The Development of Ethics: Volume 2: From Suarez to Rousseau* (especially chapter 32)
+- Irwin, *The Development of Ethics: Volume 2: From Suarez to Rousseau* (especially chapter 32).

 ## 3 Helping and harming